microsoft/genaiscript/README.md

 defAgent(
     "git",
-    "Query a repository using Git to accomplish tasks.", `Your are a helpfull LLM agent that can use the git tools to query the current repository.
+    "Query a repository using Git to accomplish tasks.", `Your are a helpful LLM agent that can use the git tools to query the current repository.
     Answer the question in QUERY.
     - The current repository is the same as github repository.`, { model, system: ["system.github_info"], tools: ["git"] }